pmlmodelling/nctoolkit/README.md

 ## Installation

-This version is available through [PyPI](https://pypi.org/project/nctoolkit/) and be can installed using pip:
+This package is available through [PyPI](https://pypi.org/project/nctoolkit/) and be can installed using pip:
 ```sh
 pip install nctoolkit
 ```